covid19-bh-machine-learning/master/report/paper.md

 ## 3.4 MHC class I and II binding affinity prediction

 An integral part of the adaptive immune system is the presentation of antigen epitopes on the cell surface.
-The MHC is the tissue-antigen, which T cells bind to, recognize and self-tolerate.
-During this process the MHC molecules bind to both, the T cell receptor and glycoproteins CD4/CD8 (cluster of differentiation) on T lymphocytes.
+The MHC is the tissue-antigen which T-cells bind to, recognize and self-tolerate.
+During this process the MHC molecules bind to both the T-cell receptor and glycoproteins CD4/CD8 (cluster of differentiation) on T lymphocytes.
 Additionally, interactions between the variable Ig-like domain of the TCR interacts with the antigen epitope located in the peptide-binding groove of the MHC molecule to trigger T cell activation.
 Hence, epitopes can be used to elicit specific immune response making them suitable for vaccine design [@https://www.frontiersin.org/articles/10.3389/fimmu.2018.00826/full].
 To construct an epitope based vaccine it is therefore imperative to evaluate the MHC class I or II binding affinity for a given set of peptide candidates and a given set of alleles.
-Furthermore, determining the binding affinities for specific subgroups may aid researchers focus on the most promising protein subunits, speeding up the vaccine development process.
+Furthermore, determining the binding affinities for specific subgroups may aid researchers to focus on the most promising protein subunits, speeding up the vaccine development process.

-To determine binding affinites of peptides to MHC molecules time consuming experiments such as competition experiments have to be carried out.
+To determine binding affinites of peptides to MHC molecules, time consuming experiments such as competition experiments have to be carried out.
 In these experiments the peptide concentration, which leads to 50\% inhibition of a standard peptide is measured.
 This concentration is known as the IC50 value.
 MHC binding peptides are typically classified by resulting IC50 values of less than 500 nM [@https://www.ncbi.nlm.nih.gov/pubmed/7527444].
 To allow for quick and free assessments of MHC class I and II binding affinities several machine learning based software packages have been released in recent years.
 All of them are based on experimentally verified databases of MHC molecule binders and non-binders, but differ in their algorithms, training datasets and accessibility [@https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4654883/].

-MHCNuggets, a MHC class I and II binding affinity predictor, is based on a deep neural network, which makes use of several long-short term memory (LSTM) units to facilitate fast and peptide length independent predictions.
+MHCNuggets, a MHC class I and II binding affinity predictor, is based on a deep neural network, which makes use of several long-short term memory (LSTM) units to facilitate fast and peptide length-independent predictions.
 Moreover, the usage of transfer learning and allele clustering approaches enable the confident prediction of rare alleles.
 The authors demonstrated that MHCNuggets has comparable prediction performance for both classes when compared to NetMHCPan, MHCFlurry and others, while being the fastest prediction method [@https://cancerimmunolres.aacrjournals.org/content/early/2020/02/04/2326-6066.CIR-19-0464].
-MHCNuggets v2.3 was applied within the EpitopePredict framework v0.4 [@https://github.com/dmnfarrell/epitopepredict] using the predefined broad_coverage_mhc1 (26 HLA alleles providing broad coverage) and human_common_mhc2 (11 most prevalent HLA-DR alleles worldwide) allele sets for class I and II respectively on a set of 7773 spike proteins of common corona virus including SARS-CoV-2.
+MHCNuggets v2.3 was applied within the EpitopePredict framework v0.4 [@https://github.com/dmnfarrell/epitopepredict] using the predefined broad_coverage_mhc1 (26 HLA alleles providing broad coverage) and human_common_mhc2 (11 most prevalent HLA-DR alleles worldwide) allele sets for class I and II respectively on a set of 7773 subunit proteins of common corona virus including SARS-CoV-2.

-The resulting binding affinities were used to for clustering using UMAP [@https://joss.theoj.org/papers/10.21105/joss.00861].
-UMAP operates under the assumptions that the data is uniformly distributed on a Riemannian manifold, that the Riemannian metric is locally constant and that the manifold is locally connected.
+The resulting epitope predictions and predicted binding affinities were used to for clustering using UMAP [@https://joss.theoj.org/papers/10.21105/joss.00861].
+UMAP operates under the assumptions that the data are uniformly distributed on a Riemannian manifold, that the Riemannian metric is locally constant, and that the manifold is locally connected.
 This allows UMAP to find a low dimensional projection of the data, which is equivalent to a fuzzy topological structure.
-UMAP has been demonstrated to retain more of the global structure than for example t-SNE, while having a lower run time [@https://arxiv.org/abs/1802.03426].
+UMAP has been demonstrated to retain more of the global structure than, for example, t-SNE, while having a lower run time [@https://arxiv.org/abs/1802.03426].

 # 4. Results and Discussion